the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Founder
 	- Primacy has been made **inaccessible** until such time as a fitting new effect for this belief to help bolster CS relations becomes possible.
 Its current effect still exists in-game, but has been merged with Religious Unity.
 - Follower
 	- Art of War moved to Enhancer and locked behind Exodus of the Evangelists.
 It no longer has an expiration date, but only allows purchasing land units; furthermore, unlike all other Faith purchases, the cost of purchase - which now starts at a flat 200 on Standard speed - increases with era.
+It also cannot be adopted if the player adopted a Worship Building belief.
 	- Blessing of Peace moved to Enhancer, locked behind Exodus of the Evangelists, and adjusted to +20% growth and +2 Food to Barracks while at peace.
 	- Feast of Flesh adjusted to add +2 Food, +1 Happiness to Ranches.
 	- Happiness in Faith adjusted to add +2 Production, +1 Culture/Happiness to Monasteries.